SkygearIO/skygear-doc/content/ios/access-control.md

 ### Defining Roles

 During the bootstrapping phrase of your app, you should define the roles that your app is going to need.
-Once the app is freezed into production mode, you cannot grant access to roles you have not defined.
+Once the app is frozen into production mode, you cannot grant access to roles you have not defined.

 In the case of a simple blogging application, an application might need